Framework Category

 Has your organization implemented a process to ensure emergency access to critical safety systems for authorized personnel?

-This question assesses whether your organization has established procedures for authorized personnel to access critical accounts during emergencies when normal access methods might be unavailable.
+Emergency access readiness is under review here, covering whether you have a process that lets authorized personnel reach critical safety systems when normal access methods fail.
 For example, during a system outage, ransomware attack, or when primary administrators are unavailable, designated personnel should still be able to access systems necessary for safety operations.

 PR.AA-04